CodeYourFuture/curriculum/content/js1/_index.md

 +++
 title = 'JS1'
-description = 'The plan for JS1'
-layout = 'module'
+description = 'The plan for JS1 is being deployed' layout = 'module' emoji= '🥚' menu = ['syllabus']
-emoji= '🥚'
-menu = ['syllabus']